Skip to main content

 It's important to make sure that your eye doctor is in your plan network.
 Using an eye doctor that's in the plan network means lower costs for you.
 If you see a doctor that isn't in the network, the services might not be covered by your plan, and you may have to pay more out-of-pocket.

 To find an in-network eye doctor near you, visit the secure member portal and use the Find a Provider tool.
-Remember you can also call your Vision vendor using the number on the back of your Member ID Card.
+Remember you can also call your vision vendor using the number on the back of your Member ID Card.

+You should visit an eye doctor for your vision and eye care.
 For example, you should visit an eye doctor (also called an optometrist) if you notice a change in your eyesight, you're having problems seeing things or if you have pain in your eyes.
 The optometrist can do eye exams, prescribe glasses, write prescriptions and diagnose eye issues.
 The eye doctor can also refer you to a specialist if you need to see one.

 During your annual eye exam, your eye doctor will perform different tests to check your vision and look at your total eye health.
 You should get an eye exam every year.
 If you have other medical conditions, like high blood pressure or diabetes, your doctor may recommend you have additional eye exams.